UnspecifiedLLC/skinny-bones-jekyll/_posts/2018-5-1-Devops-as-learning-tool.md

 -   Simple pattern for creating new instances for new environments / new projects
 -   Get used to using gcloud service accounts / managing SA keys

 Testramp is a useful exercise for us.
-This implementation is naïve; it does not do more than gcloud client with the options defined in the config.
+This implementation combines the gcloud client with an explicit set of configurations.
+Anyone on our team is able to modify and run the deployment scripts with a minimal amount of local environment setup.
+Access control is maintained by use of service accounts and Google IAM.

 We’re using it as a first step into developer driven DevOps, putting the tools for provisioning clusters in the hands of the development team.
-It scripts cluster creation & maintains those scripts in version control; and treats our GKE clusters as immutable infrastructure.

 Our next step is to evaluate more powerful tools for cluster administration.
 Terraform seems like a pretty good match for us.
 In my next post, we’ll go over what we learn.